seeu-inspace/easyg/README.md

 Get-DomainGPOUserLocalGroupMapping -Identity user1 -Verbose                                                                               Retrieve machines where the given user is member of a specific group
 Get-DomainOU                                                                                                                              Retrieve OUs in a domain
 Get-DomainGPO -Identity "{0D1CC23D-1F20-4EEE-AF64-D99597AE2A6E}"                                                                          Retrieve GPO applied on an OU.
 Read GPOname from gplink attribute from Get-NetOU
+Find-LocalAdminAccess -Verbose                                                                                                            Find all machines on the current domain where the current user has local admin access
+Find-DomainUserLocation -CheckAccess                                                                                                      Find computers where a domain admin session is available and current user has admin access
+Find-DomainUserLocation -Stealth                                                                                                          Find computers where a domain admin session is available

 Get details, in this case, about user svc__apache